178inaba/gosqlfmt/README.md

 ## Contribution

-Thank you for thinking of contributing to the sqlfmt!
+Thank you for thinking of contributing to the gosqlfmt!
 Pull Requests are welcome!

 1. Fork this repository.